AvinashChowdary/AutoResizeTextView/README.md

 Below steps need to follow while integrating this component into your application.

-1. Copy AutofitHelper.java and AutofitTextView.java files and paste into your application source folder.
+1. Copy `AutofitHelper.java` and `AutofitTextView.java` files and paste into your application source folder.
 2. Change the package names as per your requirement, by default its
-            com.avinash.autoresizetextviewlibrary.
+            `com.avinash.autoresizetextviewlibrary`.

-3. Copy attrs.xml file and paste it into res/values folder of your project.
+3. Copy `attrs.xml` file and paste it into `res/values` folder of your project.

 4. To add the following xml snippet into your xml file.